 Climate Smart Health Co-Chairs

-Harris Jamal is a rising medical student in the Class of 2025 at Morehouse School of Medicine.
+Harris Jamal is a first year medical student in the Class of 2025 at the Medical College of Georgia.
 Harris is the founder of the Sustainable Healthcare Initiative at the University of Georgia, where he received both his B.S. in Environmental Health and Master of Public Health.
 The Sustainable Healthcare Initiative, for which Harris received the 2020 Stephanie Davis Waste Reduction and Pollution Prevention Award, has addressed a number of sustainability issues in clinical care at the UGA Health Center (UHC) including safer chemicals, waste auditing and reduction, composting, and education of healthcare professionals in the Athens area.
 Through this initiative, he founded and led the Sustainability Committee at the UHC and worked with Emory Winship Cancer Institute to develop and implement a safer pharmaceutical disposal system addressing both environmental health concerns and the opioid crisis.
 On the research side, he has worked in various environmental health labs researching Atmospheric Dust effects on Vibrio pathogen growth and infection rates, and the chemical effects of pharmaceutical effluent from healthcare facilities on surrounding water quality.
 He also received the 2019 Diversity and Inclusion Grant to pilot a study on Lead exposure in school drinking water in Athens-Clarke County elementary schools.
-Currently, he is working at his hometown of City of Tucker as Public Health and Sustainability Intern, where he is working with the mayor to aid in the local COVID-19 response measures as well as helping to develop a long-term sustainability plan for the city.
+During his gap year, he worked at his hometown of City of Tucker as Public Health and Sustainability Intern, where aided in the local COVID-19 response measures as well as in efforts to develop a long-term sustainability plan for the city.